Complaints Policy - Womble Bond Dickinson (UK) LLP

 Complaints about our bills

 If your complaint concerns our fees on an English or Welsh matter, you have a right to ask the court for an assessment of the bill under sections 70 – 72 of the Solicitors Act 1974.
 You should make such an application within one month of receiving the bill you want to have assessed.
-You will need the court's permission for the bill to be assessed if you make the application more than one month from the date you received it and restrictions apply.
-Unless there are special circumstances, the court will not usually order an assessment of a bill more than 12 months from the date you received it.
+You will need the court's permission for the bill to be assessed if you make the application more than one month from the date you received it.
+The court will not usually order an assessment of a bill more than 12 months from the date you received it.

-If your complaint concerns our fees on a Scottish matter, you have a right under the Civil Litigation (Expenses and Group Proceedings) (Scotland) Act 2018 to ask for the account to be looked at independently by way of taxation of the account.
-This process is carried out by an Auditor of the court.
-If our Terms of Business apply to your matter then you have agreed that the nominated person to make an assessment of our fee is the Auditor of the relevant Scottish court for your matter.
-We will agree to a taxed fee provided the invoice in dispute is paid by you in full and that you also pay in full any fee charged by the Auditor.
-Any refund that may be due to you following the taxation will be paid by us within 14 days of the decision by the Auditor.
-You should be aware that your fee may be increased as well as decreased following taxation.
+If your complaint concerns our fees for a Scottish matter, you can request an independent review of our fees under the Civil Litigation (Expenses and Group Proceedings) (Scotland) Act 2018.
+This review, called taxation, is carried out by an auditor of the court.
+If our Terms of Business apply to your matter then you have agreed that the nominated person to make an assessment of our fee is the auditor of the relevant Scottish court for your matter.
+We will accept the taxed fee if you pay the disputed invoice and the auditor's fee in full.
+Any refund due to you as a result of the taxation will be paid by us within 14 days of the auditor's decision.
+You should be aware that the fee may increase or decrease after taxation.

 We may charge interest on overdue bills and can keep your papers and documents if you owe money to us for fees and expenses.